-If your company filing deadline is next day, you may like to consider using guaranteed next day delivery post service.
-This is because first class post does not guarantee next day delivery.
+First thing to remember the first class mail in the UK does not guarantee next day delivery.
 You will get late filing penalty if your company accounts reach Companies House late even by just one day.
 The penalty is £150 if your company is a limited company and for a public company you will receive a £750 penalty notice.

 Accounts rejected by Companies House

-Reminders for company accounts filing
+Reminders for yourself

 Reminders from Companies House

-If you are unable to access mails sent to your company’s registered office address, it is time to take action, to change your company registered office address and inform Companies House of your new registered office address.
+On the other hand, if you are unable to access mails sent to your company’s registered office address.
+Thus, it is time to change it.
+At the same time, you must notify Companies House of your new registered office address within 14 days accordingly.